microsoft/hack-together/README.md

 * **[March 2nd - Watch On Demand 🎥](https://aka.ms/hack-together/session02):** Microsoft Graph Product Managers will show you how to get started with Microsoft Graph .NET SDK!

-* **[March 8th - Join Live 📺](https://aka.ms/hack-together/session03):** Microsoft Graph Product team and .NET Advocates join the Ask the Experts session to answer your questions.
+* **[March 8th - Watch On Demand 🎥](https://aka.ms/hack-together/session03):** Microsoft Graph Product team and .NET Advocates join the Ask the Experts session to answer your questions.
 Get to know them!

 * **[March 15th - Join Live 📺](https://aka.ms/hack-together/session04):** We're at the end of Hack Together, but the journey doesn't end here.
 What's next: learn how you can join the community!